 Go to the beach

-Catch your dinner with a fiddling fisherman
+Catch your dinner with a side of music

 JJ Chaisson is a lobster fisher and musician.
 Along with his wife Julie, he runs The Fiddling Fisherman, taking guests out on their family fishing boat for a lobster dinner, accompanied by music from Chaisson’s fiddle.